carlylechia/todo-monorepo/README.md

 - **Responsive Design:** Built with responsiveness in mind, ensuring a seamless user experience on various devices.

+- **Scalability and Room for improvement:** This project is designed to be very scalable, and can allow for several extra features to be added to it.
+Because of time, I could not manage to implement all the features i would have loved to, but i fully intend to do that eventually.

 ## Prerequisites

 Before you begin, ensure you have the following installed: